Komodo/komodo-website/src/pages/blog/2014-06/run-remote-ssh-command.html.md

 This macro is currently set up to execute a single command, "ls -la", on the remote machine.
 It piggy backs on the current connection used to access the remote file in the editor window.
 Therefore you must have a remote file open when you run it.
-You could also modify this to ask you for the command to execute using [interpolation shortcuts](Interpolation %ask Shortcut).
+You could also modify this to ask you for the command to execute using [Interpolation %ask Shortcut][].

 ## Running